 GeoQuery performs advanced spatial statistics to extract data from open-source datasets on topics on such as:

-Every data request you make returns an email with a single CSV where each row is a geographic boundary and each column is a requested dataset.
+Every data request you make returns an email with a single spreadsheet file (CSV), where each row is a geographic boundary and each column is a requested dataset.
 This file can be read by nearly all software packages, and we also include a full PDF of metadata.
 All requests are made accessible at a unique, permanent URL to promote data sharing.
 See our Quick Start Guide.

-Measurement Datasets: Access the raw raster and vector data used to generate data in GeoQuery, including AidData, open-source satellite data, and other information used to create extracts.
+- Measurement Datasets: Access the raw raster and vector data used to generate data in GeoQuery, including development project data, open-source satellite data, household survey data, and other information.

 Contact firstname.lastname@example.org for more information on GeoBoundaries and raw raster and vector data.